 Swimming is a great workout for people of all ages and abilities.
 It’s a low-impact activity that provides a great cardio workout, and it’s also an excellent way to build muscle strength.
+There are mistakes new swimmers make and we will write about how to fix them.
 At the same time, the senior people require bathing assistance when they are at the stage they can’t take care of themselves.

 Mistakes in swimming